live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Accra air is currently 2.3 times above the WHO annual air quality guideline value
+PM2.5 concentration in Accra is currently 5.4 times the WHO annual air quality guideline value

 Moderate 62 US AQI

 |Saturday, Feb 11|

 Moderate 66 US AQI

 Moderate 61 US AQI